tryoxiss/11ty-test/src/specs/bonfire/recent.md

 ### Accounts

 An account is an object that represents a `person` in nature.
 Its XML Object is as follows.
 It also contains the defult values for privacy.
 Anything that does not have a `visibility` field cannot have its visibility edited.
+You can store any information you want on the persons paramaters.

 ```json
 {